cklaucke/genloppy/doc/processor/REQ_api.md

 # R-PROCESSOR-API-004: Provide a post-processing interface #
 The processor API SHALL provide a method for post-processing.
 The method SHALL be named `post_process`.

+# R-PROCESSOR-API-005: Allow for optional arguments on initialization #
+The processor API SHALL allow for optional arguments on initialization.